synacor/dtk/README.md

 ### Parse format details

-Each parse format is merely an executable (``chmod +x``) Perl script which returns a datastructure representing instructions on what fields are available, how to build a regular expression which extracts those fields, and any filters that can be applied to the values in those fields before returning them.
+Each parse format is merely an executable (``chmod +x``) Perl script which returns a data structure representing instructions on what fields are available, how to build a regular expression which extracts those fields, and any filters that can be applied to the values in those fields before returning them.
 These instructions are represented as an array reference containing either a string (to be skipped as a literal delimiter at that position in each record) or an array reference containing the field's name, regex, and optional filters.
 When loaded, ``parse`` will determine from this data the minimum regular expression  required to extract the requested fields.

 Suppose your application creates logs like this: